Rafail-Drakakis/Python_projects/games/Readme.md

 Games
-This project contains several games such as hangman, labyrinth, rock-paper-scissors, pong and tic tac toe.
+This project contains several games such as hangman, labyrinth, rock-paper-scissors, pong, tic tac toe and Town of Salem.

 Installation
 To run these games, you need to have Python 3 installed on your system.
 If you don't have Python 3 installed, you can download it from the official website: https://www.python.org/downloads/